Whether you realize it or not, bartender skills can be valuable life skills. There are two main reasons for this.

 I’ve never forgotten this lesson and I never will.

-When it comes to working efficiently behind the bar, organisation skills are the name of the game.
-If you’re disorganised, the night can go to shit VERY quickly.
+When it comes to working efficiently behind the bar, organization skills are the name of the game.
+If you’re disorganized, the night can go haywire VERY quickly.

-Organisation refers to a few things.
-It includes organising the bar equipment, bottles, and other products behind the bar neatly & efficiently so they’re easy to find, easy to keep clean, and quick to grab when you’re busy.
-It includes managing one’s own time and prioritising the most important tasks first when there are a million & 1 things to do.
+- Organizing the bar equipment, bottles, and other products behind the bar neatly and efficiently so each is easy to find, clean, and grab when you’re busy.

-It also includes making quick & decisive decisions under pressure, and multi-tasking whenever/wherever possible.
+- Making quick and decisive decisions under pressure, and multi-tasking whenever/wherever possible.

-This is what bartenders must do when they’re working in high-volume, high-intensity bars.
+All of these are what bartenders must do when they’re working in high-volume, high-intensity bars.
 If they don’t, the bar will crash and burn.
-I’ve seen it happen before, it’s happened to me, and the only way to prevent it is by being obsessively organised with everything that you & your colleagues do.
+I’ve seen it happen before (it’s happened to me), and the only way to prevent it is by being obsessively organized.

-Unsurprisingly, organisations skills are valuable in both a personal and professional sense.
-The more organised you are, the more you can get done and prioritisation will help you get the more important tasks done first.
+Unsurprisingly, organizations skills are valuable in both a personal and professional sense.
+The more organized you are, the more you can get done and prioritization will help you get the more important tasks done first.
 Combine this with a strong work-ethic and you’ll become an absolute weapon in any arena!

-**Note** It’s unlikely that you’ll learn to be this organised unless you’re working somewhere that’s high-intensity and high-volume.
-Mainly because in low-intensity, low-volume bars, you don’t have to be unbelievably organised.
+**Note** It’s unlikely that you’ll learn to be this organized unless you’re working somewhere that’s high-intensity and high-volume.
+Mainly because in low-intensity, low-volume bars, you don’t have to be unbelievably organized.

-But if you work as a bartender in the high-intensity environment, you’ll be forced to develop strong organisation skills.
-And that’s the fastest way to learn anything…
+But if you work as a bartender in a high-intensity environment, you’ll be forced to develop strong organization skills.
+And that’s the fastest way to learn anything

 On a side note, teaching your friends about food & alcohol is fun to do in social situations.
 People love learning about their senses and what they’re actually drinking/eating so at the very least, this knowledge makes for great conversation topics.

-But from a more general sense, it’s easy to see how useful these skills are no matter what you do.
-At its core, bartending teaches you ‘life skills’ because you learn about people, yourself, hard-work, how to organise yourself & your environment, and you learn about the world around you.
+But in a more general sense, it’s easy to see how useful these skills are in most careers.
+At its core, bartending teaches you life skills.
+You learn about people, yourself, hard-work, how to organize yourself & your environment, and you learn about the world around you.